Joseph Leonard O'Brien

 Joseph Leonard O'Brien (November 10, 1895 – June 18, 1973) was a Canadian politician and businessman.
 Born in South Nelson, New Brunswick, he was a member of the Legislative Assembly of New Brunswick from 1925 to 1930 and was Speaker of the Assembly.
 By profession he was a lumber merchant, operating a small sawmill in South Nelson.

 In 1940, he was elected to the House of Commons of Canada for the riding of Northumberland.
 A member of the National Government, he was defeated in 1945.
 In 1958, he was appointed the 21st Lieutenant Governor of New Brunswick and served until 1965.

 He purchased Beaubears Island, New Brunswick in 1920 for the sum of $1.00.
 A monument stands in the national park on the island in his honour.

-His remains rest at Malcolm Cemetery of St. Patrick's Church located in Nelson-Miramichi, Miramichi, New Brunswick, Canada.
+His remains rest at Malcolm Cemetery of St. Patrick's Church in Nelson-Miramichi, Miramichi, New Brunswick, Canada.